evilprince2009/DotFetch.NET/README.md

 - Re-Launch PowerShell & you are good to go.

+### What if there is a bug ?

+- If you find any bug in _**DotFetch.NET**_ , you are requested to submit a issue with error messages and diagnostic information.

 ### If you want to look you Terminal beautiful

 You can go through this _**[Repository](https://github.com/evilprince2009/Windows-Terminal-Customization)**_ to customize your Terminal.